 (b) is, where it is for drainage other than within the knackery or it is storm water, of the enclosed type with all external enclosed drains covered with at least 300 mm of earth; and

-(c) has, on the slaughter floor, a spoon drain running along one wall or at least one drainage outlet for every 37 m2 of floor area.
+(c) has, on the slaughter-floor, a spoon drain running along one wall or at least one drainage outlet for every 37 m2 of floor area.

 7. Removal of waste products from slaughter-floor